 After successful completion of the Master Gardener training class, to maintain certification, you must:

 - Complete 25 hours of volunteering a year

 - Complete 12 hours of continuing education a year.

 The Master Gardener program is looking for people with a variety of skills

-We want you!
-The Master Gardener program is looking for people with these skills who would enjoy sharing them for the benefit of the community.
+You don’t have to be an expert gardener to become a Master Gardener.
+The Monterey Bay Master Gardener program is looking for people with these skills who would enjoy sharing them for the benefit of the community.

 - customer service

 - event experience